nella17/NYCU-Information-Theory-2023/Arithmetic-Coding/README.md

 ### Example

-There is a experiment shell scripts in `scripts/exp.sh`.
+There are some example shell scripts in `scripts` folder.

 ### Help